 1- Brew 1-2 shots of Nespresso coffee directly over ice in a glass.

-2- Froth a cup of cold milk in the Aeroccino frother or shaking vigorously in a jar.
+2- Froth a cup of cold milk in the Aeroccino frother or shake vigorously in a jar.

 3- Top freshly prepared espresso shots with cold-frothed milk and add syrups and sweeteners to taste.
 Vanilla, caramel, and hazelnut are classic syrup choices that pair well with the flavor of espresso and cold milk.